 The next thing on my program was Glory Hole, one of Arkansas’ most iconic places.
 As usual, there was no sign on the highway, but for once, the trail itself was well-marked.

 The woods around the trail are just beautiful, so it was a joy to walk through.

 And then there is the hole:

 My last stop for the day was Hedges Pouroff.
-I didn’t know what to expect, but it turned to be a waterfall off a cliff similar to the Pedestal Rock, just with no trail, railings on the edge or anything.
+I didn’t know what to expect, but it turned out to be a waterfall off a cliff similar to the Pedestal Rock, just with no trail, railings on the edge, or anything.

 After this one, I headed slowly back towards Kansas, but before leaving Arkansas, I planned to stop by an interesting town of Eureka Springs and visit two marvelous architectural sites.

-That and more is described in the third, last part of the story.
+That and more is described in the third, and last part of the story.